Vehicle inspection requirements by state [2026]

 What is a vehicle inspection report?

-A vehicle inspection report, often referred to as a safety check or safety certificate, is an official document that outlines the condition of a vehicle.
-Prepared by a licensed vehicle inspector, this comprehensive report assesses various aspects of your car to ensure it meets road safety standards.
+A vehicle inspection report, sometimes called a safety check or safety certificate, is an official document that details the condition of your car.
+It’s put together by a licensed inspector and covers all the key areas to make sure your vehicle meets road safety standards.

-In Australia, a vehicle inspection report is mandatory in certain states for processes such as buying, selling, or transferring ownership of a vehicle.
-It’s also required when registering or re-registering a vehicle or when periodic inspections are due.
-Depending on the state, the inspection will verify whether your vehicle is roadworthy and complies with safety regulations.
-Ensuring your car passes the inspection can help prevent costly repairs and ensure it is safe for the road.
+In Australia, certain states require a vehicle inspection report for things like buying, selling, or transferring ownership, as well as when registering or re-registering a vehicle.
+It’s also necessary when periodic inspections are due.
+Depending on where you are, the inspection checks whether your car is roadworthy and meets safety regulations.
+Getting your car through the inspection can help you avoid expensive repairs down the line and keep it safe to drive.

 What is involved in a vehicle inspection?